enthought/mayavi/README.rst

 The basic test suites for tvtk and mayavi can be run using nose::

-  nosettests -v tvtk/tests
+  nosetests -v tvtk/tests
-  nosettests -v mayavi
+  nosetests -v mayavi

 The integration tests::